HannahTAMU/ANYL-605-Pre-Capstone-Project/README.md

 ## 2d.
 How should they plan for distribution in future?

+* Optimize digital presence
+  * Online Listings (+3.84) have a slight positive effect that suggests online sales do not hurt pricing.
+* Be cautious with promotions
+  * Promotional Pricing (-6.97) has a slight negative effect.
+Careful discounting strategies are needed to avoid undermining perceived value.

 ## 2e.
 What is an optimal combination of carat, length (mm), width (mm), and depth (mm)?